pantheon-systems/documentation/source/_docs/modules-plugins-known-issues.md

 **Solution**: You can create and download full backups from your [Dashboard](/docs/backups/).

-**Issue 2**: Uploading large import files is hitting the 59 seconds timeout or getting invalid file path.
+**Issue 2**: Uploading large import files hits the 59 second [timeout](/docs/timeouts/), or you're getting invalid file paths.

-**Solution**: You can upload the import file directly to the plugin's designated writeable path `wp-content/uploads/wpallimport/files/`.
-When creating a new import using `existing file`, the file uploaded should appear in there as a selection.
+**Solution 2**: You can upload the import file directly to the plugin's designated writable path `wp-content/uploads/wpallimport/files/`.
+When creating a new import using `existing file`, the file uploaded should appear there as an option .

 <hr>